xbeat/Machine-Learning/README.md

 Uncertainty quantification (UQ) is the process of quantifying and characterizing the uncertainties associated with computational models, input data, and model predictions.
 In the context of neural networks, UQ can help understand the reliability and confidence of the model's outputs, which is crucial in many applications, such as decision-making systems, safety-critical systems, and scientific simulations.

+## Exploring Machine Learning Beyond XGBoost

+The XGBoost Myth: Debunking Misconceptions

+While XGBoost is indeed a powerful and widely used machine learning algorithm, it's not the only tool we need in our arsenal.
+This presentation will explore the strengths of XGBoost, its limitations, and why a diverse toolkit of machine learning models is essential for tackling various problems effectively.

 ## Lasso L1 Penalty in Machine Learning with Python

 Introduction to Lasso L1 Penalty